embrace-io/embrace-react-native-sdk/DEVELOPING.md

 ## Adding new Native Modules

-For adding new Native Modules please refer to our (Native Developing docs)[NATIVE_MODULE_DEVELOPING.md]
+For adding new Native Modules please refer to our [Native Developing docs](./NATIVE_MODULE_DEVELOPING.md)

 ## Testing changes during development